 assigned as action messages to three different

-objects―in this case,
+NSControl objects―in this case,

-s.
+NSButtons.
 The same Snd

-object is assigned as the NSButton
+object is assigned as the NSButton's

 target: